Opdivo: 7 things you should know

 - You will need frequent medical tests while you are being treated with Opdivo.
 Do not miss any follow-up visits.

 - If you are caring for somebody who is being given Opdivo, be aware that it can pass into body fluids (such as urine, feces, or vomit) for at least 48 hours after a dose.
-Wear rubber gloves when handling body fluids, handling contaminated trash or laundry.
+Wear rubber gloves when handling body fluids, contaminated trash, or laundry.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 - If you have any concerns about your cancer treatment talk with your doctor who knows your medical history and can recommend the best available treatment options for you.